Better Roads, Not Bigger

 However, following a consultation in October 2017, Highways England have chosen dual carriageway option 5A as their preferred route, and plan for construction to begin in 2020.
 You can see the route here.

 The data presented by Highways England for the consultation was highly flawed and misleading, and the resulting decision is being challenged, with two judicial reviews of the consultation due to be heard in late November, 2018.
 Highways England has admitted to numerous errors, and will be re-running the consultation in spring 2019.

-A massive ‘offline’ (away from the existing road) dual carriageway would cut across the Arun Valley, affecting flood management and destroying the water meadows and irreplaceable ancient woodland in the South Downs National Park.
+Option 5A would cut across the Arun Valley, affecting flood management and destroying the water meadows, chalk streams and irreplaceable ancient woodland in the South Downs National Park.
 Populations of birds and rare and protected species including bats and dormice would be lost.
-The historic landscape, enjoyed by locals and visitors, popular for local walks and with ancient history, would be spoiled forever.
+The dual carriageway would split the village of Binsted, and the historic landscape, popular for local walks and enjoyed by locals and visitors, would be spoiled forever.